Creating an Organization using a Canvas Course Site

 - Using OneDrive to store and/or share documents with colleagues.

-- Using Office 365 Groups (coming soon) to share and message group members.
+- Using Microsoft Teams to share and interact with group members.

 - Using SharePoint to store and share documents with your department.